Road weather conditions for drivers

 very bad (winter) conditions (orange warning level).

+Extremely bad road conditions means, that major traffic disruptions are likely and traffic connections may be completely broken.
+Significant risk of traffic accidents.
 Very bad conditions mean, for instance, that freezing rain is expected to make roads slippery before there is time to prevent this, or that there will be such heavy snowfall that roads cannot be cleared quickly enough.
 Since the risk of accidents in very bad conditions is great, one should consider carefully whether to drive at all.

 In bad conditions, the probability of accidents is greater than normally and driving speeds should be reduced.
 Typical problems include snowfall or slippery road surfaces.